thoth-station/kebechet/kebechet/managers/README.rst

             repo.git.add(my_file)
             repo.git.push()

-The last thing you need to do, is to register your manager to `REGISTERED_MANAGERS` so Kebechet knows about your manager.
+The last thing you need to do, is to register your manager to `REGISTERED_MANAGERS` constant (you can find it in `kebechet/managers/__init__.py` file) so Kebechet knows about your manager.
 Manager can be referenced by its name in lowercase (class name without the "manager" suffix).